ErpNetDocs/dev/index.md

 ERP.net is based on the [OAuth 2](https://oauth.net/2/) security paradigm with [OpenID Connect](https://openid.net/connect/) support.

+For more information about security, read [Introduction to security in ERP.net](security/overview.md).

 ## Next Steps

 Check the [Developer Guides](guides/overview.md) for common developer scenarios.